 Your biometric data (10 finger prints and photograph) are to be collected when you submit your visa application.

 The time taken for the examination of an application, from the day the application is submitted to the day the decision is made, depends on the type of visa you apply for.
 This processing time does not include the time taken to send back the passport by post mail.
 Please allow at least 10 days for any application.

-It is strongly suggested to lodge your application at least three weeks before your departure.
+It is strongly advised that you lodge your application at least three weeks before your departure.
 Your visa application can be lodged up to three months before your departure.
-If it is lodged less than two weeks before your departure, the decision can be made after the departure.
+If it is lodged less than two weeks before your departure, the Embassy may not have enough time to process your application.

 The passport will be kept while the application is being processed.
 If you need your passeport in the 2 weeks following the date of your application, we suggest you prepone or postpone your application, if possible.